 Less pigment means the paint

-doesn't cover as well, so you have to use more of it.
-You will have to use several coats to get bright, vibrant colors.
+doesn't cover as well.
+So you may have to use several coats to get bright, juicy colors.

 quality paints have more pigment and you will use less paint per painting because they cover better.

 what colors do you need?

-Or you may start out small with a limited palette of the three primary colors plus white.
+Or you may start out small with a limited palette of the three primary colors; red, yellow and blue plus white.

 - Titanium white is the best white for all around painting.
 You will use more white than any colors, so be sure and get a large

 what brushes should you use?

-Oil painting brushes generally fall into one of two categories: soft of stiff.
+Oil painting brushes generally fall into one of two categories, soft or stiff.

 - Soft brushes

-made from either real animal hair or synthetic hairs are good for
+made from real animal hair or synthetic hairs are good for

 smooth types of work, such as portraits and possibly still life